Sage-Bionetworks/portalsDocs/articles/fileviews.md

 {% tab Python %}
 {% highlight python %}
-# load libraries
-import pandas as pd
-import synapseclient
-from synapseclient import table
+from synapseclient import Table

-# login
-syn = synapseclient.login()

 # query from everything in syn456
 foo = syn.tableQuery('select * from syn456')

-# convert to dataframe for easier handling
 bar = foo.asDataFrame()

-# add in annotation as a column with key: dogSays, value: woof
+# add in annotation as a column
 bar['dogSays'] = 'woof'

 # store the fileview with the new annotation in Synapse